MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/community-moderator-experience.md

 5. Add a **Title** and **Description** for the new collection.
 You can also copy these fields from one of the children ideas.
 6. You can optionally select the **Stage**, **Category**, and **Group**, and then select **Next**.
 7. Confirm the details are correct, and then select **Next**.
 8. Wait for the status of the new collection to change from **In-progress** to **Success**.
-You need to refresh the page to get the latest status.
+Refresh the page to get the latest status.

 ### See also